 - There is a risk of serious damage to property.

 - There is something suspicious that needs immediate attention

 Crucial: Only call 999 when it is an emergency.
 For example, if you discover a burglary has happened and the criminals are still there, you should call 999, but if but the criminals have gone, you should call the non-emergency number 101.

-If a crime has been committed and it is not an emergency, you should report the crime on the Thames Valley Police Website.
-If you need to talk to someone, you can using the Thames Valley Police’s non-emergency number 101.
+If a crime has been committed and it is not an emergency, you can report the crime on the Thames Valley Police Website or call the Police non-emergency number 101.